UPS Airlines: 2020s

 In December 2021, UPS placed an order for 19 Boeing 767 freighters, exercising an option for 8 more less than 9 months later.
 Expanding the UPS 767 fleet to 108 (second only to FedEx), the new aircraft are to enter service by 2025.
 In March 2023, the airline began the acquisition of two Boeing 747-8Fs previously operated by AirBridge Cargo; the aircraft are intended to begin service during 2024.

-At the beginning of 2023, UPS announced its plans to phase out its fleet of MD-11F aircraft; initially, six aircraft will be retired during 2023, with the other 34 replaced as it expands its 767 fleet.
-Though lower in overall payload and range, the 767 houses nearly the same capacity of upper-deck containers and is more fuel-efficient.
+In early 2023, UPS announced plans to phase out its MD-11F fleet, beginning with the retirement of six aircraft during the year and the replacement of the remaining aircraft with additional Boeing 767 freighters.
+Although the 767 has lower payload and range, it offers comparable upper-deck container capacity and improved fuel efficiency.
+Following the crash of Flight 2976 and the subsequent grounding of the MD-11 fleet, UPS accelerated its plans, retiring all aircraft by the end of 2025.